-Toronto, August 21, 2017: Children learn moral lessons more effectively from stories with human characters than with “cute” human-like animals, a new study has revealed.
+Children learn moral lessons more effectively from stories with human characters than with “cute” human-like animals, a new study has revealed.

-The study, carried out by researchers at the Ontario Institute for Studies in Education (OISE) at the University of Toronto, found that four to six-year-olds shared more after listening to books with human characters than books with anthropomorphic (human-like) animals.
+The study, carried out by psychologists at the Ontario Institute for Studies in Education (OISE) at the University of Toronto, found that four to six-year-olds shared more after listening to books with human characters than books with anthropomorphic (human-like) animals.

 The researchers found that since many kids in this study did not see these characters as similar to themselves, they may be less likely to translate social lessons from these stories into their everyday lives.

 “These findings add to a growing body of research showing that children find it easier to apply knowledge from stories that are realistic,” said Patricia Ganea, Associate Professor of early cognitive development at OISE.
 Psychologists believe that children learn from characters in stories, fiction as well as from real people around them.

 “Overall, children were more likely to act on the moral of the story when it featured a human character,” Ganea added.